 The topics below were selected by several people who wanted to know more about cannabis, how to use it and what it may or may not do for you.

-Why Should You Try Cannabis?
+Why Should I Try Cannabis?

 It’s a good question.
 Easy to answer by saying: “Why Not?” and leave it at that.
 That’s a bit glib and doesn’t really tell why.
 Let’s define a drug as something that does something to you, whether it is designed to kill pain, bacteria, lower your cholesterol or help your mood all are drugs.
 After ingesting in some form or another the drugs we’re dealing with here change your brain somehow.
 In this definition, we need to include a lot of the everyday drugs like coffee.